 The Company is also subject to an externally imposed capital requirement by the Australian Securities & Investments Commission (ASIC).
-In accordance with Condition 5 of the Company's Australian Financial Services Licence, it must (a) be able to pay all its debts as and when they become due and payable; (b) have total assets that exceed total liabilities; (c) have no reason to suspect that its total assets would not exceed its total liabilities; and (d) demonstrate, based on cashflow projections, that it will have access to sufficient financial resources to meet its short term liabilities.
-The Company complied with this requirement for both the year ended 30 June 2010 and the year ended 30 June 2009.
+In accordance with Condition 4 of the Company's Australian Financial Services Licence, it must (a) be able to pay all its debts as and when they become due and payable; (b) have total assets that exceed total liabilities; (c) have no reason to suspect that its total assets would not exceed its total liabilities; and (d) demonstrate, based on cashflow projections, that it will have access to sufficient financial resources to meet its short term liabilities.
+The Company complied with this requirement for both the year ended 30 June 2011 and the year ended 30 June 2010.

-Subsequent to balance date, the Company announced to the market its intention to undertake a capital return of 35 cents per share, subject to shareholder approval.
-The capital return, which was approved at a shareholder meeting held on 6 September 2010 and which will equate to a total payment of approximately \$35,000,000, is in line with the objectives of the Groups capital management plan.
+During the year, the Company returned 35 cents per share to shareholders via a reduction in capital.
+The capital return, which was paid on 21 September 2010 and equated to a total payment of \$35,670,000, is in line with the objectives of the Groups capital management plan.